Just like any other skill, learning to trade on the Forex market may be a daunting task at times.

 The majority of them are only looking to take your money without providing valuable information in return, so it might be quite hard to find an honest educator who will teach you what it takes to become successful in trading.

-A great place to start in the jungle of Forex-related websites is at our community at My Trading Skills.
-Our community section aims to help students become better traders.
 There are market broadcasts run several times a day by a panel of technical experts to help both beginners in the market and experienced traders to find trade setups and to reinforce the approach taught with our trading courses.